Project finds many poor people still suffering in Georgia

 ATHENS, Ga.
 (AP) — A University of Georgia researcher says life has gotten worse for people who remain in poverty in Clarke County.

-But, she said more people lack health insurance now than two years ago.

-The Athens Banner-Herald reports that Adams is partnering with the local school district, government and service agencies on the Athens Wellbeing Project.
+Adams is partnering with the local school district, government and other agencies on the Athens Wellbeing Project, The Athens Banner-Herald reported .

 The project aims to gather information about families in the community and find ways to help them.